dougbinks/RCCpp_DX11_Example/README.md

 ![Short teaser of Runtime Compiled C++ Dear ImGui and DirectX11 Example](https://github.com/dougbinks/images/blob/master/RCCpp_DX11_Example_ShortTeaser.gif)

 ## Getting the tutorial code
-The complete finished code for this tutorial, including Dear ImGui and RuntimeCompiledCPlusPlus can be found on [Github as RCCpp_DX11_Example](https://github.com/dougbinks/RCCpp_DX11_Example).
+The complete finished code for this tutorial, including Dear ImGui and RuntimeCompiledCPlusPlus can be found on [GitHub as RCCpp_DX11_Example](https://github.com/dougbinks/RCCpp_DX11_Example).
 Each chapter of the tutorial has a branch with the changes up to that point, so the implementation can be followed step by step.

-A similar cross platform example using [Dear ImGui](https://github.com/ocornut/imgui) with [GLFW](https://www.glfw.org/) and OpenGL is available on [Github as RCCpp-DearImGui-GLFW-example](https://github.com/juliettef/RCCpp-DearImGui-GLFW-example).
+A similar cross platform example using [Dear ImGui](https://github.com/ocornut/imgui) with [GLFW](https://www.glfw.org/) and OpenGL is available on [GitHub as RCCpp-DearImGui-GLFW-example](https://github.com/juliettef/RCCpp-DearImGui-GLFW-example).

 [RCC++ Dear ImGui and DirectX Tutorial Video Part 1: Introduction and Getting the Code](https://www.youtube.com/watch?v=5lOOLHmQPBU&list=PLOV2v_nVCDf5tyP3mc1G7vMb7TWVhxDIA)